 Show sponsor: Saguenay Lac Saint Jean in Quebec, Canada

-Post I wrote after my first one: Via Ferrata with Fear of Heights?
-I Said Yes… (here’s another one about How Adventure Travel Forces Me To Face My Fears)
+- Post I wrote after my first one: Via Ferrata with Fear of Heights?
+I Said Yes…

-1. Any step towards facing a fear is a success, no matter how small
+- Any step towards facing fear is a success, no matter how small

-4. Who you surround yourself with absolutely matters
+- Who you surround yourself with matters absolutely

-Listen to an in-depth interview on The Travelers podcast (link will be here when it goes live)
+- Listen to an in-depth interview on The Travelers podcast

 Give the show some LOVE (please!)